Part IV Entry 81 of 84

 This distinction matters because the pursuit of happiness, in the hedonic sense of feeling good, is an unreliable project.
 Happiness in that sense is downstream of circumstances, of chemistry, of luck, of whether the world cooperates with your preferences on any given day.
 You cannot fully engineer it, and making it the primary target of your life tends to make you worse at actually achieving it.
 The pursuit of fulfillment is different.
 Fulfillment is more tractable because it is more connected to agency.
 The question is not whether things went well.
 Many things will not go well.
 The question is whether you engaged with them seriously, with integrity, in ways consistent with what you actually valued.

-The case for fulfillment begins with objective reality: your life is finite, your choices accumulate, other people are real, and consequences outlast intentions.
-The golden rule keeps fulfillment from collapsing into private satisfaction by asking whether the life you are building would remain defensible if everyone affected by it had a voice.
+Fulfillment has to answer to more than the person feeling it.
+Your life is finite, your choices accumulate, other people are real, and consequences outlast intentions.
+A private sense of satisfaction may ignore all of that; a defensible life cannot.
+Role reversal keeps fulfillment from collapsing into self-approval by asking whether the life you are building would remain defensible if everyone affected by it had a voice.
 Fulfillment is what becomes possible when your own truth has been tested against reality, reciprocity, integrity, and time.

 What Incompleteness Looks Like